 You may gradually develop neurological symptoms such as numbness or a tingling “pins and needles” sensation in your limbs.

 Hyperkalemia can also have a negative impact on your digestive health.
-For some people, too much potassium has been associated with vomiting, nausea, and stomach pain.
+For some people, too much potassium may bring along symptoms such as vomiting, nausea, and stomach pain.
 It can also cause loose stools.

 If you’re having a heart rhythm problem, you might feel a tight pressure in your chest that radiates to your arms and neck.
 Other symptoms like indigestion or heartburn, a cold sweat, and dizziness can also occur.
 If you experience these symptoms, call 911 or seek emergency medical attention right away.

-Shortness of breath or a “winded feeling” is another symptom of a high potassium level.
+Shortness of breath or a winded feeling is another hyperkalemia symptom.

-This symptom develops when hyperkalemia starts to affect the muscles that control breathing.
+This can occur when high potassium in the blood starts to affect the muscles that control breathing.
 Your lungs don’t receive enough oxygen because of your heart’s decreased ability to pump blood.

 You may have difficulty catching your breath or feel a tightness in your chest.
 In severe cases, it can feel as if you’re suffocating.
 Call your doctor and seek medical attention as soon as possible if you experience this.

-They may also prescribe a potassium binder.
-This medication binds to extra potassium in your bowels.
+- Potassium binders.
+These medications bind to extra potassium in your bowels.
 The potassium then leaves your body through your stool.
+These are used sparingly in hospital settings.

 Hyperkalemia can be a serious, life threatening medical condition.
 It’s important to keep your potassium intake within a moderate, healthy range.